Ottawa Senators: Arena entertainment

-At many home games, the fans are entertained both outside and inside Canadian Tire Centre with myriad entertainers – live music, DJs, giveaways and promotions.
-The live music includes the traditional Scottish music of the 'Sons of Scotland Pipe Band' of Ottawa along with highland dancers.
+At many home games, the fans are entertained both outside and inside the Canadian Tire Centre with myriad entertainers – live music, DJs, giveaways and promotions.
+The live music includes the traditional Scottish music of the 'Sons of Scotland Pipe Band' of Ottawa, along with highland dancers.
 Before and during games, entertainment is hosted by Spartacat, the official mascot of the Senators, an anthropomorphic lion.
 He made his debut on the Senators' opening night: October 8, 1992.
-From 1994 until 2016, the national anthems were sung by former Ontario Provincial Police Constable Lyndon Slewidge.
-At home games, O Canada is traditionally sung in both English and French with the first half of the first stanza and chorus sung in English and the second half of the first stanza sung in French.
-The Senators have their own theme song titled Ottawa Senators Theme Song which is played as the team comes on the ice and is also used in Sens TV web videos.
-It was composed locally in Ottawa.
-The song is available in MP3 format at the nhl.com website at The team's goal horn is an Airchime M3H horn from a retired VIA Rail train.
-The team initially used it in the Civic Centre.
+During intermissions, the entertainment varies with on-ice contests, youth games, t-shirt giveaways, live bands and DJs.
+At each game, a selected fan rides one of the on-ice resurfacers ("Zambonis").
+The team's public address announcer is Jonathan Trottier and their in-game DJ is Alexis Marchand.
+When the Senators score a goal, the team's goal horn is a Nathan Airchime M3H from a retired VIA Rail train which was initially used in the Ottawa Civic Centre, and the team's goal song is "Song 2" by Blur.
+At each game, the Senators spotlight a Canadian veteran soldier.